 In 1921, the construction of the Coliseum was delayed by a year because City Council reversed their decision to have Anglin-Norcross Ltd, a Montreal-based firm, build the structure.
 Some were concerned about the job going to an out-of-province contractor.
 In the end, Anglin-Norcross did oversee the Coliseum’s construction.

 The Royal Agricultural Winter Fair was approved for Royal designation by King George V of Britain.

 In 1931, the Horse Palace was constructed directly west of the complex, relieving some of the stress on the Coliseum.

 After the Second World War, a Globe and Mail newspaper article mentions R.C.A.F. airmen returning to their former Coliseum quarters during the 1946 Royal Agricultural Winter Fair.
-They said that cattle and pigs now occupied their former sleeping quarters, the sergeants’ mess had been converted to a tropical fish display, and the cement floor of the arena where they lined up for morning parade was now covered with 6 inches of clay and sand.
+They said that cattle and pigs now occupied their former sleeping quarters, the sergeants’ mess had been converted to a tropical fish display, and the cement floor of the arena where they lined up for the morning parade was now covered with 6 inches of clay and sand.

-In 1973, the Coliseum was on the City of Toronto’s first heritage induction list, and in 1996, the complex received heritage status from Ontario Heritage Trust.
+In 1973, the Coliseum was on the City of Toronto’s first heritage induction list, and in 1996, the complex received heritage status from the Ontario Heritage Trust.